 10s.
-Name this member of the last Reading squad to take on City.
+Name this member of the last Reading squad to face City who was also at Cardiff City Stadium for a memorable occasion in 2013.